mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ```

 !!! note "Info"
     This concept removes the need to rebuild both the `Measurement` and the `PmuStateEstimation` from the beginning when implementing changes to the existing measurement set.
-In the scenario of employing the WLS model, JuliaGrid can reuse symbolic factorizations of `LL`, `LDLt`, `LU`, and `KLU`, provided that the nonzero pattern of the gain matrix remains unchanged.
+In the scenario of using the WLS model, JuliaGrid can reuse symbolic factorizations of `LL`, `LDLt`, `LU`, and `KLU`, provided that the nonzero pattern of the gain matrix remains unchanged.

 ---

 ## [Power and Current Analysis](@id PMUSEPowerCurrentAnalysisManual)
-After obtaining the solution from the PMU state estimation, we can calculate various electrical quantities related to buses and branches using the [`power!`](@ref power!(::AcPowerFlow)) and [`current!`](@ref current!(::AC)) functions.
-For instance, let us consider the model for which we obtained the PMU state estimation solution:
+After obtaining the solution from the PMU state estimation, calculate various electrical quantities related to buses and branches using the [`power!`](@ref power!(::AcPowerFlow)) and [`current!`](@ref current!(::AC)) functions.
+For instance, consider the model used to obtain the PMU state estimation solution:
 ```@example PMUStateEstimationSolution
 using JuliaGrid # hide
 @default(unit) # hide